 The Paycheck Protection Program Flexibility Act of 2020 (Flexibility Act), which was signed into law on June 5, makes certain material changes to the Small Business Administration (SBA) Paycheck Protection Program (PPP), including to the terms of forgiveness.
-We are continuing to update our online PPP loan forgiveness application portal as we await new guidance from the SBA as a result of the recent changes.
 We encourage you to monitor information from the SBA, and what it might mean for your business, as this program continues to evolve.

 How to apply for PPP loan forgiveness